 Scientific studies have investigated a possible connection between breastfeeding versus bottle feeding and autism.
 Furthermore, studies have looked at the impact of formula on autism risk.

-Connections have been made between children with autism spectrum disorder (ASD) and formula feeding.
+Connections have been made between children with autism spectrum disorder (ASD) and formula feeding, but again, these do not show causation.
 A recurring theme among studies shows that children with ASD were more likely than their neurotypical peers to have been formula fed from birth or weaned from the breast earlier in life.

 Formula feeding does not cause autism.
 There are many variables that influence the risk of autism, and the exact causes of ASD are unknown.
 What scientists are comfortable concluding is that there is a correlation between formula feeding, little to no breastfeeding, and an increased risk of autism spectrum disorder.